GloriaOkeke/Introduction-to-GitHub/project.md

 **GitHub Desktop** is a platform that enables you to connect with GitHub using a **GUI**(Graphical User Interface).
 With GitHub Desktop, you can complete most Git commands from the desktop, such as push, pull, and clone for remote repositories, committing changes and creating pull requests.

 Conversely, **GitHub CLI** is an open-source tool that allows you to interact with GitHub from the **Command line** on your computer instead of the GUI.
-GitHub CLI enables push, commit, clone, and pull requests, just as the GitHub Desktop.
+GitHub CLI enables push, commit, clone, pull requests, and some extra functionalities.

-GitHub CLI is way better, has some extra features, and is preferred by most people to the GitHub Desktop.

 Though GitHub Desktop can be used for simple applications and some intermediate tasks, most people prefer GitHub CLI because of the extra features and efficiency.